GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/publications.md

 Tan, P, Sagar, S, Mueller, N, Lymburner, L, Thankappan, M & Lewis, A 2015, 'A surface cover change detection method based on the Australian Geoscience Data Cube', in *21st International Congress on Modelling and Simulation*, Gold Coast, Australia.

 # Before 2015
-Guerschman, JP, Warren, G, Byrne, G, Lymburner, L, Mueller, N & Dijk, AV 2011, MODIS-based standing water detection for flood and large reservoir mapping: algorithm development and applications for the Australian continent.
+Guerschman, JP, Warren, G, Byrne, G, Lymburner, L, Mueller, N & Dijk, AV 2011, MODIS-based standing water detection for flood and large reservoir mapping: algorithm development and applications for the Australian continent, 1835-095X, *CSIRO: Water for a Healthy Country National Research Flagship Report*, Canberra, Australia, <https://www.researchgate.net/publication/237733601_MODIS-based_standing_water_detection_for_flood_and_large_reservoir_mapping_algorithm_development_and_applications_for_the_Australian_continent>

 Li, F, Jupp, DLB, Lymburner, L, Tan, P, McIntyre, A, Thankappan, M, Lewis, A & Held, A 2013, Characteristics of MODIS BRDF shape and its relationship with land cover classes in Australia, *20th international congress on modelling and simulation*, Adelaide, Australia.